hydrogen-dev/hydro-docs/Snowflake/Snowflake_DRAFT.md

 Business entities are any applications or dApps that build logic into their applications that rely on information tied to a user’s snowflake.
 For instance, if a user has tied credit-related information to their snowflake through one or several third-party dApps, a business entity might use that metadata in order to determine whether that user would be approved for a certain loan.

 ### Snowflake Smart Contracts
 The core snowflake contract stores data, resolvers, and HYDRO balances.
 It allows users to mint tokens, set fields, and deposit HYDRO.
 When immutable fields such as Name/DoB are changed, users must mint a new token.
 When other fields are changed, their resolvers are reset.
-Resolvers allow users to link their snowflake to external smart contracts which house more data, such as nonbinary types of validations, or if they are an accredited investor.
+Resolvers allow users to link their snowflake to external smart contracts which house more data, such as non-binary validations, or if they are an accredited investor.
 Users, resolvers, or any interested party will be able to deposit HYDRO tokens to the Snowflake smart contract.
 This will facilitate staking requirements, payments, and other token functionality that will be integrated seamlessly into the Hydro ecosystem as it develops.

 3rd party dApps:
-- Hydrogen will create the initial core Snowflake data validation dApp which is a “gateway” to compliant third-party DApps (we will have guidelines about how these apps should look)
+- Hydrogen will create the initial core Snowflake data validation dApp which is a “gateway” to compliant third-party dApps (we will have guidelines about how these apps should look)
 - Hydrogen will create logic for dApps to allow sending, staking, and fees in Hydro
 - All dApps would want users to set their contract address as a resolver